Graduate Academic Policies

 Grade Reports

-Students obtain grade reports after each semester via their Monroe College's electronic student portal.
+Students obtain grade reports after each semester via their Monroe University's electronic student portal.

 Calculating the Grade-Point Average (GPA)